-This article is adapted from a chapter in Barry’s manuscript While Waiting For Homo Systemicus (also available in Food for Thought).
+This article is adapted from a chapter in Barry’s manuscript While Waiting For Homo Systemicus (also available).
 He outlines four key elements of the organic systems perspective.
 Barry argues that only by taking such a perspective and rising to the challenge of its implications will we behave wisely or enable wiser outcomes throughout our organisations.
 In particular he explores the relationship between power and love in such a quest.

 While accepting that there may in fact be no whole systems, only systems within systems within systems, the essential elements of the organic systems perspective are these: